NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC Distribution: Adjust Blower Fan Efficiency**

-Whether to adjust the blower fan efficiency based on the provided W/cfm and airflow rates, and autosized airflow rates.
+Whether to adjust the blower fan efficiency based on the W/cfm and provided airflow rates, and autosized airflow rates.
+Applies only to air-to-air, mini-split, and ground-to-air heat pumps.

 - **Name:** ``hvac_distribution_adjust_blower_fan_efficiency``
 - **Type:** ``Boolean``